samhanmer/FirstFantasy.iml/README.md

 ## How to install
 Unzip the folder and make sure you have the Java Coding Pack installed- if you don't, that executable is included in this set of files.
-Download that, and simply run FirstFantasy.iml in your favorite IDE.
+Download that, and simply open the SRC folder and open main.java.

-After that, click into Main.java and hit run to start the game.
+After that, hit the run button and enjoy!
 Type answers when prompted. e.g. Enter your name: Sam